2024 New York Giants Team Outlook

 Gray barely played as a rookie but the departure of Saquon Barkley opens up a significant opportunity in New York's backfield.
 Gray has gotten some first-team reps during OTAs and is in play as a potential change-of-pace back behind Devin Singletary.
 He could also be a factor in the return game.
 ADVICE: Just a name to monitor this summer, but Gray should be on the dynasty radar.

-WR Wan'Dale Robinson, NYG - Bye Week Fill-in
+WR Wan'Dale Robinson, TEN - Bye Week Fill-in

 ADVICE: With Parris Campbell gone, Robinson appears to have a clear role as New York's slot receiver.
 That gives him some modest fantasy appeal as a WR5/6.